thisisgss/portfolio_optimisation_app/README.md

 #### **Step 2: Install Dependencies**

-Install all required libraries using the provided `requirements.txt` file:
+Install all required libraries using the provided `requirements.txt` file (note that the PDF dependencies have been removed):

 ```bash
 pip install -r requirements.txt